commercelayer/commercelayer-docs-resources/price_lists/object.md

 # The price list object

-A price list object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/price_lists endpoint</b>.
+A price list object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/price_lists` endpoint.

 ## Fields